Revolut Review – Is it the best way to take money abroad in 2019?

 The fintech company currently has more than five million customers globally and continues to develop its proposition.

 How does the Revolut card work?

 Unlike high street banks, Revolut allows you to set up a current account with no paperwork.
 They say that it is possible to open a sterling or euro current account in 60 seconds – and this was my experience using the app.
 Initially, they do not carry out any initial credit checks or require proof of address.

-The first step is to decide whether you wish to open a free current account, a premium account at £6.99 per month or a metal account at £12.99 per month (more information on this to follow).
+The first step is to decide whether you wish to open a free current account, a premium account at £6.99 per month or a metal account at £12.99 per month.
+For more information check out our card features comparison table.

 One of the first things the app asks you to do is to top-up your account.
 By adding money from a verified existing bank account that is under your name, Revolut effectively uses this as an initial security check.

 A day after setting up the account, Revolut asked me to scan proof of ID via the app.
 It isn’t possible to top-up your account until this process is completed.
 Fortunately, it didn’t take long.
 You can either take a picture of your passport or driving licence.
 They then ask you to take a selfie using their camera function to double check the likeness of the picture ID you have submitted.
 Revolut sent me a text message within two minutes to say my identity had been successfully verified (although they flagged that in some cases it can take up to 10 minutes to confirm).